 Did Adam's cells create themselves?
 You know that the answer to that is, "No." So why should we expect anything less for the very pinnacle of God's creation? (us, in His image.)
 Every cell in the body of Christ is being worked on individually by a Master Designer, and Creator, and Potter—whatever you want to call Him.
 Engineer, Architect—whatever it is.
 Every cell is being worked on individually.
 Does God only spend time preparing the great leaders—like Abraham and Moses, David and Paul?
 And does He simply ignore the other cells (you and me) in this magnificent body?

-I Peter 2:5-6 You also, as lively stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ. wherefore also it is contained in the scripture, "Behold, I lay in Sion a chief corner stone, elect, precious: and he that believes on Him shall not be confounded."
+I Peter 2:5-6 You also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.
+Therefore it is also contained in the Scripture, "Behold, I lay in Zion a chief cornerstone, elect, precious, and he who believes on Him will by no means be put to shame."

 Here the metaphor is different, but the principle is the same.
 We are being fitted into a building, by the wise Master Builder.
 We do not know whether we are being fitted as a part of an outside wall or an inside wall.
 But you can be sure that every part is fitted with the utmost care by the wise Master Builder.
 And this, in turn, feeds right into the metaphor of a Family government—the Kingdom of God—because back in John 14, Jesus told His disciples (on that night when He was taken):

-I John 3:1-2 Behold, what manner of love the Father has bestowed upon us, that we should be called the sons of God.
-Therefore, the world knows us not, because it knew Him not.
-Beloved, now are we the sons of God, and it does not yet appear what we shall be; but we know that, when He shall appear, we shall be like Him: for we shall see Him as He is.
+I John 3:1-2 Behold what manner of love the Father has bestowed upon us, that we should be called children of God!
+Therefore the world does not know us, because it did not know Him.
+Beloved, now are we children of God; and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is.

 If we are creating ourselves through our own works, I guarantee you brethren, we cannot turn out to be like Him.
 This verse says that we shall be like Him.
 But if we are creating ourselves through our works, we cannot be like Him.
 That is an utter impossibility, because we only have vague ideas about what He is like.
 We look, as Paul said, through a glass darkly.
 But then, after the resurrection, he says, "we shall know even as we are known"—meaning now.